Book I: Symphony Ballets: (see listings in Volume III, Book I, Orchestra)

 See also VII/III/1.
 Both versions incorporate around 50 poems by Emily Dickinson, in the public domain.
 Both versions are in three parts:

 Part I: Love: The couple meets and they fall in love.
-A is extremely taken with B. However B is wildly flirtatious (with C and perhaps other dancers) and B acquires covid-19.
-How far this "flirtation" goes I leave to individual producers.
+A is extremely taken with B.

 Part II: Nature: B is asymptomatic and transmits the virus to A.